 Do you lift up your windshield wipers before a big storm?

-Windshield wipers seem like a rather boring subject, one of those items on your car that you take for granted.
-Until they stop working that is.
+Windshield wipers seem like a rather boring subject, and are one of those items on your car that you take for granted.
+Until they stop working.

 In the last few years you may have noticed a trend in some parking lots of flipped up wiper arms when freezing weather is expected.